jupiterpluvius/arnobius-adversusnationes/Commentary draft.md

 {quae sint}- indirect question
 {digna}- cognate accusative
 {quid... debeatur}- indirect question
-{gradibus, auctoritatibus}- ablative of respect
+{gradibus, auctoritatibus}- ablative of respect.
+Auctoritas means estimation in this instance- an obscure meaning.
 3
 {habeatur, afficiatur}- potential subjunctive {qui...potest excogitari}- relative clause, subject of afficiatur {omnium}- partitive genitive
 {ampliora}- sc. dona

 @@Should I do this for each section or all together?
 Brackets?
 In order of appearance or alphabetical?
-Choose the meaning for the passage or give a few and let the student pick?
+Choose the meaning for the passage or give a few and let the student pick?@@
 Vocab
 adulor, adulari, adulatus sum	fawn upon; flatter, court; make obeisance affor, affari, affatus sum speak to, address; be spoked to/addressed (PASS), be decreed by fate